stratum/stratum/stratum/docs/gnmi/README.md

 The first is the on change register functor (called *register_functor*) which is used to subscribe a leaf node to a particular type of events.
 The functor is registered as a `TreeNode`'s on change registration, which is called for each subscribed leaf when an on change subscription is created.

 The second is the on change functor which converts an event (of the registered type) into an update which is sent to the subscription client.
 The new value is not typically stored in the tree as the functor is purely a stateless mapper.
-The functor is registered as a `TreeNode`'s on change handler, which gets called whenever the GnmiPublisher recieves an event of the type that is registered by the first functor.
+The functor is registered as a `TreeNode`'s on change handler, which gets called whenever the GnmiPublisher receives an event of the type that is registered by the first functor.

 **Write**

 For gNMI set requests, a functor is provided which accepts new values for configuration state, which is typically called *on_set_functor*.
-This functor is responsible for processing the new value, and then either (i) passing the new value to `SwitchInterface::SetValue()` (if the poll functor retreives its value from switch interface) or (ii) creating a new functor that returns the new value and updating the on poll and on timer handlers for this node.
+This functor is responsible for processing the new value, and then either (i) passing the new value to `SwitchInterface::SetValue()` (if the poll functor retrieves its value from switch interface) or (ii) creating a new functor that returns the new value and updating the on poll and on timer handlers for this node.

-This functor is usually registered as both the on update handler and on replace handler, which is called when the client sents a gNMI Set message with either the update or replace fields set, respectively.
+This functor is usually registered as both the on update handler and on replace handler, which is called when the client sends a gNMI Set message with either the update or replace fields set, respectively.

 **Deletion**